 SocketInterceptor has two steps.
-First, it will be initialized by the configured properties.
-Second, it will be informed just after the socket is connected using onConnect.
+First, it is initialized by the configured properties.
+Second, it is informed just after the socket is connected using the onConnect method.

-If you want to configure the socket connector with a class name instead of an instance, see the example below.
+If you want to configure the socket interceptor with a class name instead of an instance, see the example below.

-Please see the Socket Interceptor section for more information.
+See the Socket Interceptor section for more information.